Find Affordable College Courses

 Iowa City, IA

-With a ranking of #6, University of Iowa did quite well on this year’s best schools for journalism students.
-Located in the city of Iowa City, Iowa is a public school with a fairly large student population.
+University of Iowa landed the #6 spot in the 2023 rankings for the best journalism programs.
+Located in the small city of Iowa City, Iowa is a public school with a fairly large student population.

 While working on their degree, journalism majors at Iowa accumulate an average of around $24,250 in student debt.
 The average monthly payment of a loan this size is about $395, assuming that the borrower is on a 10-year repayment plan.